 The classification of a non-performing exposure as non-current asset held for sale in accordance with IFRS 5 does not discontinue their classification as non-performing exposure.

 Granting forbearance measures to a non-performing exposure shall not discontinue the non-performing status of this exposure.
-Where exposures are non-performing with forbearance measures, as referred to in paragraph 262, those exposures shall be considered to have ceased being non-performing where all the following conditions are met:
+Where exposures are non-performing with forbearance measures, as referred to in paragraph 262 of this Part, those exposures shall be considered to have ceased being non-performing where all the following conditions are met:

 exposures are not considered to be impaired or defaulted by the reporting institution according to the applicable accounting framework and Article 178 of the CRR, respectively;